How to proceed if the tenant does not pay? Landlord’s rights and obligations

 Are you struggling with a rent problem?

 Are you fighting with a tenant and no longer know how to proceed?
 Have you tried all available options but the non-paying tenant is still occupying your property and not paying?
-We’ll go through the whole thing with you, explore your options and help you get the non-paying tenant to move out or pay you for the damages.
+We’ll go through the whole thing with you, explore your options and help you get the non-paying tenant to move out or pay for the damages.

 Court proceedings for non-payment of rent